K3VRAL/codesu/readme.md

 # TODO

 All file things used to check for all relevant items (Maybe include some not all?
-Currently done with HitObjects)
+A lot of these ideas may not be included but might?)

     General
         AF      Prints  -   Time to get groovy